ScyPyna/ENTWINE-Lab/Wiki/01_Lab/Manuals_and_Advices/README.md

 Before consulting the full external guide, the following five rules must always be respected when working under the laminar flow hood:

-⚠️ **1.
-Disinfect everything before starting**: Clean the working surface and all materials with 70% ethanol before placing them inside the hood.
+1. **Disinfect everything before starting**: Clean the working surface and all materials with 70% ethanol before placing them inside the hood.

-⚠️ **2.
-Work at least 10 minutes after switching it on**: Allow proper airflow stabilization before beginning any sterile manipulation; you can see the air flow level from the red light on the right top of the hood.
+2. **Work at least 10 minutes after switching it on**: Allow proper airflow stabilization before beginning any sterile manipulation; you can see the air flow level from the red light on the right top of the hood.

-⚠️ **3.
-Never block the airflow**: Do not obstruct rear or front grills.
+3. **Never block the airflow**: Do not obstruct rear or front grills.
 Arrange materials to maintain a clear laminar flow from back to front.

-⚠️ **4.
-Move slowly and deliberately**: Rapid movements create turbulence and compromise sterility.
+4. **Move slowly and deliberately**: Rapid movements create turbulence and compromise sterility.

-⚠️ **5.
-Keep the sash at the correct height**: Operate only at the recommended opening level to maintain proper airflow and personal protection.
+5. **Keep the sash at the correct height**: Operate only at the recommended opening level to maintain proper airflow and personal protection.

 For a detailed explanation of laminar flow hood operation, cleaning procedures, and aseptic technique best practices, refer to ⏩ [Laminar Flow Hood: Essential Cleaning Tips and Best Practices](https://plantcelltechnology.com/blogs/blog/laminar-flow-hood-essential-cleaning-tips-and-best-practices)